department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 - Call the Veterans Crisis Line at <a href="tel:+1phonenumber">1-800-273-8255</a>, then press 1 to talk to someone now.
 - [Get private support online with the confidential Veterans Chat](https://www.veteranscrisisline.net/ChatTermsOfService.aspx?account=Veterans%20Chat/).
 - Text <a href="tel:+1phonenumber">838255</a> to get help right away.
-Whatever you're struggling with—chronic pain, anxiety, depression, sleeplessness, anger, or even homelessness—our caring, qualified Veterans Crisis Line responders can support you, day or night.
+Whatever you or your loved one is struggling with—chronic pain, anxiety, depression, sleeplessness, anger, or even homelessness—our caring, qualified Veterans Crisis Line responders can support you, day or night.

 You can also:
 - Call <a href="tel:+1phonenumber">911</a>.